Antipurity/sensor-network/docs/ROADMAP.md

                     - ⋯ [Normalize perceived loudness.](https://en.wikipedia.org/wiki/Equal-loudness_contour)
                 - ⋯ Be able to specify how many sound samples each value should occupy, for more detail and less bandwidth.
                 - ✓ IFFT, implemented manually because it's not in `AudioContext`, with upsampling of inputs.
             - ❌ Sound input (microphone).
-Probably terrible.
-            - ⋯ Write to Internet.
-                - ⋯ Preserve no-feedback-to-this-cell marks.
+Probably terrible, especially without an ML model to summarize it.
-            - ⋯ Write to `indexedDB`, with visualization allowing saving it all to a file.
+            - ⋯ Write to `indexedDB`, with visualization (`option()`?) allowing saving it all to a file.
             - ⋯ If extension is present, write to background page. (`chrome.runtime.sendMessage` seems to be exposed to pages for some reason, but only in Chrome.
 Elsewhere, have to communicate via DOM events with a content script that does the actual message-sending.)
+            - ⋯ Write to Internet.
+                - ⋯ Preserve no-data-from-this-cell and no-feedback-to-this-cell marks.
+            - ⋯ Advertise yourself for search (sync with search-server URL/s if given), and when someone connects, write-to-Internet.
         - ⋯ `.defaults()`.

 - ⋯ Compression.
 Try to share code with Rust if possible, via Wasm.
 (Possibly split this into another library/package, and provide the no-compression default here and a way to negotiate compression, to not bloat code too much.)